ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 print("First image path:", search_image)
 ```

-search_feature_vector = featurise_image(preprocessed_image)
 <br/><img src="https://github.com/user-attachments/assets/14fa3834-48b8-41ef-981c-45a5724c2b66" alt="000001" width="200"/>

-Once the feature vector pickle files are loaded using (__feature_list = pickle.load(file)__), we use the above syntax to submit a query image.
-This image is then transformed into a feature vector and compared against stored vectors (embeddings) using cosine similarity.
-The system then retrieves and displays the top 5 to 9 most similar images based on semantic content, enabling real-time, high-accuracy image search with minimal latency—essential for a responsive user experience at

 ## Using Cosine Similarities to Locate Similar Images
 To locate images from our dataset of 112 images (stored in _image_path_) that are similar to our given __search image__ above, we need to compare the feature vector of the given image to the feature vectors of all our base images.
 We then use the _**NearestNeighbors**_ class from _**scikit-learn**_ and then apply the _**Cosine Distance metric**_ to calculate the angle of difference between the feature vectors.